mergwyn/cluster-gitops/apps/velero/velero/README.md

 # TODO
-for backup repository configee https://velero.io/docs/v1.16/backup-repository-configuration/ap,
+for backup repository config see https://velero.io/docs/v1.16/backup-repository-configuration/

 need to specify --backup-repository-configmap in configuration.extraArgs and add config map in configMaps